Peninsula situation at 'extreme red-line': North Korea

-North Korea’s Foreign Ministry says joint drills by the United States and its allies have pushed the situation to an “extreme red-line” and threaten to turn the peninsula into a “huge war arsenal and a more critical war zone”.
+North Korea’s Foreign Ministry says joint drills by the US and its allies have pushed the situation to an “extreme red-line” and threaten to turn the peninsula into a “huge war arsenal and a more critical war zone”.

 The statement on Thursday, carried by state news agency KCNA, said Pyongyang was not interested in dialogue as long as Washington pursues hostile policies.